 Every year in the United States, about 200,000 people injure their anterior cruciate ligament, and nearly half of them are complete tears.
 A torn ligament can take you out of the game for an extended time and put you at risk for joint instability unless you consider the regenerative treatments provided by the doctors at Optimal Pain & Regenerative Medicine.
-If you suffered a torn ligament and need to speed up the healing process, schedule an appointment online or call the office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+If you suffered a torn ligament and need to speed up the healing process, schedule an appointment online or call the office in Arlington, Cleburne, or Fort Worth, Texas.

 Ligaments are tough bands of fibrous tissue connecting one bone to another or, in some cases, connecting bone to cartilage.
 Your ligaments have the important job of stabilizing your joints and restricting joint motion.

 Ligaments also have receptors that help with joint proprioception, giving your brain information about the position and movement of the joint.

 Your ligaments are strong, but they can still be stretched or torn.
 When ligaments stretch beyond their normal tolerance, you develop a sprain.
 The ligaments most often injured are those in your ankle, knee, and wrist.

 Untreated repetitive stress injuries cause chronic inflammation that weakens the ligament and may ultimately cause a rupture.
 You can also tear a healthy ligament if you suffer a high-impact injury such as a fall.